Walk in Castres in the Tarn

 A green and sporty city

-Castres is located in a very natural environment, near the Haut-Languedoc Natural Park.
-On the other side of town is the Cambounet-sur-le-Sor Regional Nature Reserve.
-It is crossed by the Agout and its tributaries, the Thoré and the Durenque.
-Castres is labeled " 3 flowers " among the towns and villages in bloom.
-Many green spaces are at your disposal to relax and play sports with your family:
+Castres is located in a very natural environment, close to the Haut-Languedoc Natural Park.
+On the other side of the town is the Cambounet-sur-le-Sor Regional Nature Reserve.
+It is crossed by the Agoût and its tributaries, the Thoré and the Durenque.
+Castres is labeled "3 flowers" among the towns and villages in bloom.
+Many green spaces are available for you to relax and do sports with your family:

-• The Parc de Gourjade is a natural bubble on the outskirts of the city and on the edge of the Haut-Languedoc Natural Park.
-It is a very family-friendly place: walking trails, picnic areas, playground and sports area.
-Located in a bend of the Agout, you can even take a boat ride and many other water activities.
-It is also home to the Golf de Castres.
+• Gourjade Park is a haven of nature on the outskirts of town and bordering the Haut-Languedoc Natural Park.
+It's a family-friendly place, with walking trails, picnic areas, a playground, and a sports area.
+Located in a bend of the Agoût River, you can even enjoy a boat ride and many other water activities.
+It's also home to the Castres Golf Course.

 • It is extended by the Borde Basse site, with a municipal swimming pool, a skate park and an equestrian center.

-• The Briguiboul Park is designed as a botanical garden, where each plant is referenced.
-It is home to two cedars, classified as “ remarkable trees ”.
+• Briguiboul Park is designed as a botanical garden, where each plant is referenced.
+It is home to two cedar trees, classified as "remarkable trees."

-• The Frascaty Garden is a Roman-inspired square, imagined around its fountain.
+• The Frascaty Garden is a Roman-inspired square, designed around its fountain.

-• The Chemin des Fontaines is a nice stroll between the city center and the Lameilhé district.
+• The Chemin des Fontaines is a lovely walk between the city center and the Lameilhé district.

-• The Jardin du Mail is a pretty English park.
+• The Jardin du Mail is a pretty English-style park.

-• While the Jardin de l'Évêché was created according to the plans of Le Nôtre and therefore in a classic style, called “ à la française ”, with a characteristic topiary art.
+• While the Bishop's Garden was created according to Le Nôtre 's plans and therefore in a classical style, known as "à la française", with characteristic topiary art.

-the good plan La Guinguette des edges de l'Agoût is located between the river and the garden of the Bishop's Palace, to take advantage of this bucolic setting, in a friendly atmosphere.
+The Guinguette des bords de l'Agoût is located between the river and the Bishopric garden so you can enjoy this bucolic setting in a friendly atmosphere.

 Castres

-Difficult to approach sport in Castres, not to mention its rugby club!
-A very committed Olympic club which gives the city an incomparable character and atmosphere.
-Rugby enthusiasts will enjoy the many sporting events that take place there.
+It's hard to talk about sport in Castres, without mentioning its rugby club!
+A very committed Olympic club that gives the city an unrivaled cachet and atmosphere.
+Rugby fans will have a blast with the many sporting events that take place there.

 Activities around Castres